Greater Wichita Partnership > Industry Selectors > IT Systems & Support > Overview

 IT Systems and Support

-Named one of the fastest-growing tech centers in the nation and ranked number one in digital service job growth by the Brookings Institution, the Greater Wichita region is the nation’s best kept secret in the IT sector.
+Named one of the fastest-growing tech centers in the nation and ranked number 15 in digital service job growth by the Brookings Institution, the Greater Wichita region is the nation’s best kept secret in the IT sector.
 With a long history in manufacturing and engineering, the region is known for building complex products and advanced systems design — skillsets that apply directly to IT.
 The industry is aided by an expanding talent pipeline thanks to area colleges and university training and certification programs designed to fulfill specific business needs.

 1 of 20